4fatesstudios/project-warden/Assets/CRAFTING_SYSTEM_SETUP_GUIDE.md

 - Check that UXML files exist at specified paths

 **"Inventory not found"**
-- Ensure ItemSlotContainerHolder is attached to DemoInventory GameObject
+- Ensure the inventory system (`/Assets/Scripts/Inventory/ItemSlotContainerHolder.cs`) is attached to DemoInventory GameObject
 - Run "Assign Demo Ingredients" to populate inventory

 **"No ingredients available"**